-The BNSSG Joint Formulary has been built in the spirit of cooperative collaboration between Bristol, North Somerset and South Gloucestershire to aid good prescribing practices and reduce variability in prescribing, providing good evidence based decisions which have been agreed between clinicians, pharmacists and formulary leads across the area.
+The BNSSG Joint Formulary has been built in the spirit of cooperative collaboration across Bristol, North Somerset and South Gloucestershire to aid good prescribing practice and reduce variability in prescribing.
+It provides evidence based decisions which have been agreed between clinicians, pharmacists and formulary leads across the area.

-The Terms of Reference for the Joint Formulary Group can be seen here.
+The Terms of Reference for the Joint Formulary Group (JFG) are available here.

-If there are any suggestions that would benefit the project please contact us using the email address: BNSSG.firstname.lastname@example.org
+We welcome any suggestions that may benefit Joint Formulary development, please contact us using the email address: BNSSG.firstname.lastname@example.org

 To support education, reduction of errors and stock control the formulary will not include all licensed products in a class.
-When choosing a drug for inclusion in the formulary, the agent with the widest range of therapeutic indications and best quality published evidence showing clinically beneficial outcomes will be chosen.
-In most cases a maximum of 2-3 drugs of the same class will be sufficient to cover 80-90% of prescribing.
+When choosing a medicine for inclusion in the formulary, the agent with the widest range of therapeutic indications and best quality published evidence showing clinically beneficial outcomes will be chosen.

-If a drug is not included on this website, it is considered non-formulary within BNSSG, and therefore not appropriate for routine prescribing.
-The formulary is intended to cover 80-90% of all prescribing, so it is recognised that there are some occasions where it is clinically necessary to deviate from the formulary.
-It is hoped that that all of the formulary options are considered first.
+If a medicine is not included on this website, it is considered non-formulary within BNSSG, and therefore not appropriate for routine prescribing.
+The formulary is intended to cover 90% of all prescribing, so it is recognised that there are some occasions where it is clinically necessary to deviate from the formulary.

 Please note we will only accept New Drug Applications from clinicians who work within BNSSG, this can be a doctor, nurse or pharmacist.
-We will not accept applications directly from the pharmaceutical industry.
+Applications directly from the pharmaceutical industry will not be considered.

 If you would like help implementing the Joint Formulary...